A Hybrid Quantum-Classical Method for Electron-Phonon Systems: Results

 So far, we have considered the influence of finite-depth quantum circuits on the electronic part of the many-body ground state.
 The hybrid NGS-VQE algorithm combines the electron solver with a variational NGS solver for the phonon and non-Gaussian components.
 That being said, errors in the VQE solutions do not necessarily accumulate, but can actually be mitigated by the phonon solver.
-Considering again a fixed error in the electron ground-state energy of $|E_{\mathrm{VQE}}-E_{\mathrm{ED}}|/L = 0.1t$ and corresponding circuit depth $n$, we investigate the accuracy of the hybrid quantum algorithm in different regions of the phase diagram.
+Considering again a fixed error in the electron ground-state energy of $|E_{\mathrm{NGS-VQE}}-E_{\mathrm{ED}}|/L = 0.1t$ and corresponding circuit depth $n$, we investigate the accuracy of the hybrid quantum algorithm in different regions of the phase diagram.
 Specifically, we consider the relative error in the ground-state energy of the converged extended-Hubbard Hamiltonian [see Eq.~\eqref{eq:EH_Hamiltonian}], containing the phonon dressing of kinetic hopping and long-range interactions.
-Figures~\ref{fig:ansatz_errors}\textbf{c} and \textbf{d} indicate that the NGS-VQE simulation errors are usually at least an order of magnitude smaller than those of the electronic solvers.
+Figures~\ref{fig:ansatz_errors}\textbf{c}, \textbf{d} indicate that the NGS-VQE simulation errors are usually at least an order of magnitude smaller than those of the electronic solvers.
 The largest errors are obtained for small phonon frequencies (Fig.~\ref{fig:ansatz_errors}\textbf{d}, $\omega = 1$), where the absence of quantum fluctuations hinders the phonon solver to escape local minima during the self-consistent iteration\,\cite{wang2020zero}.
+Warm-up iterations with larger phonon frequencies can help to alleviate this issue~\cite{wang2020zero}.
 Moreover, the relative errors do not increase for systems larger than $L = 4$, indicating quantitatively accurate results across different system sizes and phases.
-The only exception appears in the CDW phase at small phonon frequencies $\omega = 1$, where the relative error oscillates with $L$, likely due to the degeneracy of ground states.
+The only exception appears in the CDW phase at small phonon frequencies such as $\omega = 1$, where the relative error oscillates with $L$, likely due to the degeneracy of ground states.
 The ability to mitigate errors of the quantum solver also provides a promising path to experimental realizations.
 Hardware implementations, irrespective of the specific platform, suffer from decoherence\,\cite{deLeon2021materials}, making noise resilient algorithms of key importance.
-Our hybrid quantum algorithm is able to improve VQE results over a range of phonon frequencies, phase regions, and noise levels, suggesting efficient hardware realizations (see Supplementary Note 3).
+Our hybrid quantum algorithm is able to improve VQE results over a wide range of phonon frequencies, phase regions, and noise levels, suggesting efficient hardware realizations (see \hyperref[Supplementary_Note_3]{Supplementary Note 3}).